-Aside from having a great guide, there are a few awesome Guidebook features which you can utilize to drive user engagement:
+Aside from having a great guide, there are a handful of Guidebook features which you can utilize to drive user engagement in your guide:

 - Interact: The Interact module acts as an in-guide news feed, showing recent posts, pictures, and upcoming popular sessions.

-- Messaging: Allows people to send private messages to other attendees.
+- Connect and Chat: Allows people to connect and send private messages to other attendees.
 Messaging is a great way for people to network and build relationships with other attendees.

-- QR Game: Adding a QR game is a fun way to increase engagement, or even increase attendee awareness of your event sponsors!
-Pro tip: Try placing the QR codes in the booths of your sponsors.
+- QR Game: Adding a QR game is a fun way to increase engagement, or even increase attendee awareness of your event sponsors.

-- Push Notifications: Using push notifications can increase awareness of key events.
-Just be careful not to overdo it!
+- Push Notifications: Using push notifications can escalate awareness of key events.
+Just be careful not to overdo it.
 Sending too many push notifications can have the opposite effect; users will disable notifications entirely.
-You can read an awesome article with real-world examples from our blog here.

-- Surveys: You can use surveys for speaker Q&A, or to gather feedback from your attendees to improve future events.
+- Forms: You can use forms to gather feedback from your attendees to improve future events.